idansc/fga/README.md

 ## Citation

-Please cite Factor Graph Attention if you use this work in your research:
+Please cite Factor Graph Attention if you use this work:

 ```bibtex
 @inproceedings{schwartz2019factor,